-- There is no court ruling yet, but you cannot pay you staff’s wages and creditors and are unlikely to be able to do so in the future
+- There is no court ruling yet, but you cannot pay you staff’s wages and creditors (people or companies that still need to get paid).
+And you are unlikely to be able to do so in the future.

 Reporting insolvency to Tax and Customs Administration

-You must report your insolvency to the Dutch Tax and Customs Administration (in Dutch) within 2 weeks of missing the payment of taxes and contributions.
-If you do not, you could be held personally liable.
+Did you miss payment of taxes and contributions because you are unable to pay?
+You must report your insolvency to the Dutch Tax and Customs Administration (Belastingdienst, in Dutch) within 2 weeks of missing the payment.
+If you do not report your insolvency, you can be held personally liable.

 Insolvency and directors' and officers' liability